Neuro-Spectral Architectures for Causal Physics-Informed Networks: Neuro-spectral architectures

 \section{Neuro-spectral architectures}

-Neuro-Spectral architectures are defined as using the spectral decomposition to reduce a PDE over an infinite-dimensional space to an ODE over finite dimensions and training a NODE to approximate the latter employing a physics-informed loss.
-This is accomplished by interpreting eq. \eqref{eq:pde} as an abstract Cauchy problem over the Hilbert space $L^2(\Omega)^n$ and treating the solution $\u(t,\cdot)$ as a time-parametrized family $\u: \R \to L^2(\Omega)^n$.
-The spectral decomposition \cite{boyd2001spectralmethods,canuto2007spectral,trefethen2000spectral} then consists on approximating $\u(\x,t)$ by its projection onto the subspace spanned by a finite subset $\b(\x)$ of an orthonormal basis of $L^2(\Omega)^n$.
-Given a truncated spectral representation with $c_1,c_2,\dots c_d$ harmonics, we may represent $\u$ in terms of an expansion over elements of the basis tensor $\mathbf{b}(\x): \Omega \to \mathbb{C}^{c_1\times \dots \times c_d}$ with the coefficients forming a tensor $\hu(t) : [0,T] \to \mathbb{C}^{c_1\times \dots \times c_d \times n}$, leading to
+Neuro-Spectral architectures are defined as models that employ spectral decomposition to reduce a PDE defined over an infinite-dimensional space to an ODE system in finite dimensions, subsequently training a NODE to approximate the latter using a physics-informed loss.
+This formulation interprets \eqref{eq:pde} as an abstract Cauchy problem over the Hilbert space $L^2(\Omega)^n$, treating the solution $\u(t,\cdot)$ as a time-parametrized family $\u: \R \to L^2(\Omega)^n$.
+The spectral decomposition \cite{boyd2001spectralmethods,canuto2007spectral,trefethen2000spectral} consists of approximating $\u(\x,t)$ by its projection onto the subspace spanned by a finite subset $\b(\x)$ of an orthonormal basis of $L^2(\Omega)^n$.
+Given a truncated spectral representation with harmonics $c_1,c_2,\dots, c_d$, the solution $\u$ can be expressed in terms of an expansion over elements of the basis tensor $\mathbf{b}(\x): \Omega \to \mathbb{C}^{c_1\times \dots \times c_d}$, whose coefficients form a tensor $\hu(t) : [0,T] \to \mathbb{C}^{c_1\times \dots \times c_d \times n}$, leading to